Is it a good idea to spend a family Christmas together?

 Who are these people who imagine they’ll be able to enjoy being closeted together in a confined space and still get a thrill out of each other’s company?

 They are the same people who disliked each other over thirty or forty years ago when they were kids.
 The squabbles, tantrums and unfairness will be no different when they spend time together as adults, but this time they each bring others into the mix.
-Different styles of parenting, criticisms of behaviours and tittle-tattle on an adult theme, it will be a disaster.
+Different styles of parenting, criticisms and tittle-tattle on an adult theme, it will be a disaster.

 Let’s look closer at this family of whom I speak.
 The cast is large, so bear with me whilst I run through the main characters.